-Organ and tissue-specific manifestations refer to certain organs, tissues, or cells where the microorganisms affect in a person’s body.
-When the microbes affect the entire organ, such as lungs or kidneys, it is known as organ-specific manifestation.
+Organ and tissue-specific manifestations refer to certain organs, tissues, or cells where the microorganisms affect a person’s body.
+When microbes affect the entire organ, such as lungs or kidneys, it is known as organ-specific manifestation.
 When the entire tissue is affected by the microbes, it is called a tissue-specific manifestation.

 However, there are a few infectious agents that go to a particular organ and then spread throughout the body.
 The HIV virus enters the body through sexual organs and spreads throughout the body.
-The malarial parasite enters in the liver and spreads to the red blood cells.
+The malarial parasite enters the liver and spreads to the red blood cells.
 The signs and symptoms of disease thus depend upon the tissue or organ it targets.
 If we know the target tissue or organ, a slight disturbance in the normal functioning of that area indicates the onset of a disease.

 The immune system is also activated in response to the infections.
 The microorganisms enter into the tissues and damage it.
-The immune system recruits the disease-causing microbes and destroys them.
+The immune system reacts to the disease-causing microbes and destroys them.
 This is known as inflammation.
 The severity of disease manifestations depends upon the number of microbes in the body.
 The immune system keeps a check on the number of microbes in the body.
 When the immune system is damaged due to a deadly virus like HIV, the body can no longer fight the infections and the patient does not survive for long.

-For more information on Organ-Specific and Tissue-Specific manifestations, visit Byju’s app.
+For more information on Organ-Specific and Tissue-Specific manifestations, visit BYJU’S app.